 When a student departs for college, a parent or guardian likely has many questions and concerns.
 Ranked high on the list is “who will take care of my student when they are sick and what is my student supposed to do?”

-Our dedicated Colonial Health Center (CHC) team is specially trained on both the mental health and physical well-being needs of adolescents and young adults.
+Our dedicated Student Health Center (SHC) team is specially trained on both the mental health and physical well-being needs of adolescents and young adults.
 We want students to think of us as a resource to help them maintain a healthy lifestyle in addition to a place to go if/when they get sick.
 No matter the situation, we pledge to provide them with the best medical and mental health care possible.

 The transition to college can be an exciting and, at times, stressful event for many students and families.
 The Counseling and Psychological Services (CAPS) staff are well versed in college student mental health issues and have experience helping students with a wide range of concerns.
 CAPS provides free, confidential, solution-focused care that is personalized and relevant for each student.
 Our stepped-care model includes a continuum of resources from informational and interactional self-help, drop in seminars, short-term individual or group counseling, psychiatric evaluations and medication management, to after-hours crisis intervention services.

 Additionally, whether your student lives on or off-campus, our medical services team can perform a variety of preventive services, evaluation and treatment of acute and chronic medical illnesses, and health education.
 A common misperception is that students who can’t travel home to see their primary care physician should go to the local Emergency Room.
 Our medical staff offers all of the services of a primary care practice.

 To help you navigate our campus medical and mental health resources and become more familiar with terminology and our process, please read through our SHC Resource Guide: